Melbourne–Voyager collision: Collision

 The port bridge lookout had come on duty while Voyager was turning to starboard, and raised the alarm when the swing back to port brought Melbourne back into view around 20:55.
 Melbournes navigation officer ordered the carrier's engines to half speed astern around the same time, which Captain Robertson increased to full astern a few seconds later.
 At the same time, Stevens gave the order "Full ahead both engines.
 Hard a-starboard," before instructing the destroyer's quartermaster to announce that a collision was imminent.
 Both ships' measures were too late; at 54 seconds from impact, the ships were less than 600 m apart and in extremis –physically unable to alter their speed or course enough to avoid a collision.

 Recent investigations have asserted the time of alert for both ships was 40 seconds.
-Captain Robertson himself was adamant that Voyager appeared to be doing a legitimate manoeuvre by fishtailing to get into station, that the arrival of danger was sudden and irreversible, and that Melbournes bridge crew did not see Voyager port light till 20 seconds before the collision.
+Captain Robertson himself was adamant that Voyager appeared to be doing a legitimate manoeuvre by fishtailing to get into station, that the arrival of danger was sudden and irreversible, and that Melbournes bridge crew did not see Voyagers port light till 20 seconds before the collision.

 HMAS Melbourne en route to Sydney, immediately after the collision.
 The damage to the bow can be seen.